williamgibb/dataGrapher/Readme.md

       -u USER, --username USER
                             User performing the data collection
       -p PORT, --port PORT  Serial port to connect to in order to collect data.
+      --no-print-diff       Do not print the difference value written to the database.
       -s, --stable-only     Only record stable values
 ```